 As a result, a threat intelligence platform involves weighing the context, threats, industry risks, hardware advances, software platforms, and your internal culture to develop cyber security policies that continually solidify network security.

 Intrusion Prevention Systems

-In a previous post, we clarified the differences between an intrusion prevention system (IPS), an intrusion detection system (IDS), and antivirus software while explaining why all three are vital to network security.
+In a previous post, Be Structured, a Los Angeles-based outsourced managed service provider, clarified the differences between an Intrusion Prevention System (IPS), an Intrusion Detection System (IDS), and antivirus software while explaining why all three are vital to network security.

 As part of a comprehensive 24/7 cyber security monitoring solution, an IPS protects your internal network from external threats.
 Acting as an additional layer of defense behind your firewall, an IPS connects with a global threat database to continually monitor network traffic before it gains entry into your system.
 An IPS acts as a proactive network monitoring tool that turns away potential network threats before they have an opportunity to do any damage.

 Unlike an IPS, an IDS works retroactively.
 If a network threat makes it past an IPS, an IDS then works to identify and contain the threat before it can do more serious damage.
 While an IPS works to avert threats altogether, an IDS usually comes into play to mitigate how much damage a network breach can do.

 Although you can deploy an IPS without an IDS and vice versa, they operate best when working in conjunction.
 When your IPS successfully denies a malicious attack, your IDS doesn’t have to do anything.